KeepGen/tailwind-config-colors-getter/README.md

 ###### 2023-06-19

+- Copied text and download config file must be formatted (as JSON), not as one line content
 - Add responsive styles
 - Add styles for displayed HTML information (`color palette`, `color variants`)
 - Add a small square showing a color preview